SuperOfficeDocs/superoffice-docs/docs/ui/web-panels/detect-superoffice.md

 ---
 title: webpanel_detect_so
-description: How to implement a web panel that detects if it is running inside 6.web
+description: How to implement a web panel that detects if it is running inside SuperOffice web
 author: Tony Yates
 so.date: 06.24.2016
 keywords: webpanel